 Noted Derby Works October 1964.

-1983: August 26th, noted at Harbury hauling one six-car London Transport Underground stock, new from Washwood Heath?
+On August 26th 25234 was noted at Harbury hauling one six-car London Transport Underground stock, new from Washwood Heath?

 Passenger workings courtesy Alan Baylis (www.class25.info)